Resource Consent Conditions

 What you need to do

-If the regulations apply to you, you must install an accurate water measuring device (meter) and have this meter verified initial and then every five years.
+If the regulations apply to you, you must install an accurate water measuring device (meter) and have this meter verified after installation and then every five years.
 It must be:

 - Suitable for the quality of the water it is measuring (eg; it is suitable for the sediment content of your water)